AMCAS Work and Activities: How to Write & Categorize

 That’s it.
 15 chances.
 Max.

-Each entry is capped at 700 characters, which is barely enough for a long paragraph.
+Each entry has a limit of 700 characters, which is basically a single paragraph.
 That means every word has to matter.
-The challenge is that you’re not just listing what you did; you’re telling the story of why it mattered.
+The challenge is that you can’t just list the logistics of what you did; you’re expected to tell a story of why it mattered.
 Think action + impact + reflection.
 Cut the fluff.
 Kill the passive voice.

 And out of those 15, you’ll choose three Most Meaningful experiences.
-These are the crown jewels of your application.
-For each of these, you get an extra 1,325 characters to go deeper.
-This is where you explain what the experience taught you, how it changed you, and why it’s central to your journey to medicine.
+These are the ones that have shaped you the most.
+For each of these, you get an extra 1,325 characters to show AdComs what the experience taught you, how it changed you, and why it’s central to your journey to medicine.

 The structure may seem rigid.
 But within those limits?
 That’s where you prove you're the kind of doctor AdComs want to train.